mesn1985/WebApplicationSecurityBasicsLab/crAPI/8_Basic_Injection_Attacks.md

 In the previous fuzzing exercise, the input `{ "$ne": null }` triggered an unusual response.
 You will now attempt to exploit this as a NoSQL injection vulnerability.

 ### 📌 Steps
-1. In the crAPI web app, validate a coupon and capture the request in Burp Suite.
+1. In the crAPI web app, attempt to validate a coupon and capture the request in Burp Suite.
 2. Modify the coupon code in the request body to: `{ "$ne": 1 }`
 3. Observe and interpret the response.
 If successful, note the returned coupon—you will need it for the next task.